 Denver Nuggets vs Dallas Mavericks Injury Report

-The Denver Nuggets are heading to Dallas to take on the Mavericks.
-Tonight will be the third game of the regular season series between these two teams.
-The two teams have split the season series at this point, in two close games that saw the Mavericks take the most recent of the two with a final score of 123-120.
-Today's game may have a slightly different cast of players due to the injury report.
+The Denver Nuggets are taking on the Dallas Mavericks in the fourth and final game of the regular season series matchup tonight.
+The two teams just played their third game two days ago which resulted in a 112-101 win for the Nuggets.
+Russell Westbrook and Nikola Jokic continued to shine in the last match and fans are expecting more of the same today.

+There are top level players listed on the injury report for both teams tonight, and it'll likely end up being a major factor in who wins.

-The Nuggets have seven players listed on the injury report: Nikola Jokic, Jamal Murray, Aaron Gordon, Vlatko Cancar, PJ Hall, DaRon Holmes II, and Spencer Jones.
+The Nuggets have eight players listed on their injury report: Nikola Jokic, Jamal Murray, Aaron Gordon, Vlatko Cancar, PJ Hall, DaRon Holmes II, Spencer Jones, and Julian Strawther.

 Nikola Jokic is currently listed as probable as he deals with an illness.

-Jamal Murray is currently listed as questionable as he deals with left knee inflammation.
+Jamal Murray is listed as probable as he continues to deal with left knee inflammation.

-Vlatko Cancar is out due to rehabilitation of his left knee from surgery, PJ Hall is out due to his two-way G League contract, DaRon Holmes II is out due to repair of his right Achilles tendon, and Spencer Jones is out due to his two-way contract.
+Vlatko Cancar is out due to rehabilitation of his left knee from surgery, PJ Hall is out due to his two-way contract, DaRon Holmes II is out due to a right Achilles tendon repair, Spencer Jones is out due to his two-way contract, and Julian Strawther is probable with a right knee strain.

-The Mavericks have three players listed on their report: Luka Doncic, Kyrie Irving, and Dante Exum.
+The Mavericks have five players listed on their report: Luka Doncic, Kyrie Irving, Kessler Edwards, Dante Exum, and Jazian Gortman.

 Luka Doncic is out with a left calf strain.

-The Denver Nuggets and Dallas Mavericks will face off today at 3:00 p.m.
+The Denver Nuggets and Dallas Mavericks will face off tonight at 9:30 p.m.
 EST.

 Related Articles